 Back at the Siam Rice Cookery School we were shown what ingredients went with which dishes and how to prepare and cook the fresh herbs and spices from scratch.

 We crammed a lot into one day and made several dishes – so I still have plenty more to share!! 🙂 The finished dish below is a very tasty Panang curry.

 Thai green curry recipe

 But anyway, lets get back to this Thai green curry recipe and cooking in the UK.

-Its not always quite so easy to access all the authentic ingredients that would be necessary to go into an authentic Thai green curry.
-And I can’t say its always convenient to get out a pestle and mortar and grind whole spices down into powders.
+Its not always easy to access all the authentic ingredients that would go into an authentic Thai green curry.
+I can’t say its always convenient to get out a pestle and mortar and grind whole spices into powders.
 Although, I do like to do this on occasion, its not really practical mid week.

 It is possible to closely match ingredients and of course use pre ground spices.
 I have tried to do this with this recipe.
 I’ve taken the original recipe from the Siam Rice Cookery School and tried to replace or match with ingredients that are easy to get hold of.